Christians & Curses Video

 For by a single offering He has forever completely cleansed and perfected those who are consecrated and made holy.
 (Hebrews 10:14)You must keep reading to find out how to apply this verse:

 One thing we have discovered by visiting the Courts of Heaven with thousands of people is that curses are not the only thing passed on from our ancestors.
-A few of the others destructive influences are:
+A few others are:

 If you would like to learn how to hear more from the Holy Spirit and operate in the Courts of Heaven, there is a “Hearing from God” course at the Academy to get you started!